Loewner theory for quasiconformal extensions: old and new: Modern Loewner theory

-\subsection{Quasiconformal extensions for $L^d$-Loewner chains of chordal type}
+\subsection{Quasiconformal extensions for Loewner chains of chordal type}

-An $L^d$-Loewner chain of chordal type with a quasiconformal extension is discussed by Gumenyuk and the author \cite{HottaGumenyuk}.
-In this case by some rotation we can assume that $\tau \in \DW$ is equal to 1.
-In their paper, the half-plane model of $L^d$-chordal evolution families $\Phi_{s,t} : \H \to \H$ and $L^d$-Loewner chains of chordal type $f_t :\H \to \C$ are treated.
-In fact, everything can be transferred to the right half-plane by a Cayley map $K(z) = (1+z)/(1-z)$.
-In this case the generalized Loewner-Kufarev PDE and ODE is written by
+A Loewner chain of chordal type (see Definition \ref{radial-chordal-LC}) with a quasiconformal extension is discussed by Gumenyuk and the author \cite{HottaGumenyuk}.
+In the chordal case, $\tau \in \DW$ is a boundary fixed point of $\D$.
+By some rotation we may assume that $\tau=1$.

+It is sometimes convenient to discuss the chordal case on the not $\D$ but rather the half-plane.
+In fact, by means of the conjugation with a Cayley map $K(z)=(1+z)/(1-z)$, everything can be transferred from the unit disk to the right half-plane.
+For instance, a family $(\Phi_{s,t})_{0 \le s \le t < \infty}$ of holomorphic self-maps of the right half-plane $\H$ is an \textbf{evolution family} if $(K^{-1} \circ \Phi_{s,t} \circ K)_{0 \le s \le t < \infty}$ is an evolution family on the unit disk $\D$.
+Then the generalized chordal Loewner-Kufarev PDE and ODE are written by